Analysis by: Kristal Clinic Medical Team

 Key Takeaways

-Immediate Function, Gradual Healing: Fixed temporary teeth are placed on day one, but full biological integration takes 3-6 months.
+All-on-4 dental implants temporary teeth are placed on day one, but osseointegration and neuromuscular adaptation take months.

-Occlusal Control is Critical: Managing bite force in the first 3 months is more predictive of success than surgical speed.
+Managing bite force during the first three months is more predictive of implant success than surgical speed.

-Diet is Phased: A normal diet is only approved after the final prosthesis, typically at 6+ months.
+A normal diet is only approved after the final prosthesis, typically after six months.

-Understanding recovery is just as important as the surgery itself.
-A personalized 3D CBCT scan can help predict your exact healing timeline before treatment even begins.
+Understanding recovery is just as important as understanding the procedure itself.
+A personalized CBCT scan helps predict your exact dental implant healing timeline before treatment begins.

 Last Medical Review: March 12, 2026